-The fire blight bacteria overwinters in infected bark and is spread by splashing rain, dew, wind and insects.
+The bacteria overwinters in infected bark and is spread by splashing rain, dew, wind and insects.
 It spreads rapidly in moist, warm weather, especially during bloom.

-Fire blight spread can be reduced by applications of products that contain streptomycin sulfate as the active ingredient.
-These products are available under various trade names and may be purchased at select garden supply stores.
-To obtain best disease control with these sprays, the first applications should be made at the start of the bloom period and every five to seven days thereafter.
+- Bacterial spread can be reduced by applications of products that contain Streptomyces lydicus as the active ingredient.
+To obtain best disease control, applications should be made at the start of the bloom period and every five to seven days thereafter.